 git fetch which downloads content from the specified remote repository.
 Then a

 git merge is executed to merge the remote content refs and heads into a new local merge commit.
 To better demonstrate the pull and merging process let us consider the following example.
-Assume we have a repository with a master branch and a remote origin.
+Assume we have a repository with a main branch and a remote origin.

 In this scenario,

 git pull will download all the changes from the point where the local and main diverged.
 In this example, that point is E.

 git pull will fetch the diverged remote commits which are A-B-C. The pull process will then create a new local merge commit containing the content of the new diverged remote commits.

 In the above diagram, we can see the new commit H. This commit is a new merge commit that contains the contents of remote A-B-C commits and has a combined log message.
 This example is one of a few